rjshaver/CryptoPaper/README.md

 Hello.
 My name is Joshua but many in the online world know me as Crypto | Seb or just Seb.
 There is absolutely no correlation between my name being Joshua and my alias being Seb (Sebastian).
 Simply put, I just didn’t think using my name as an alias was all that cool.
 Back in 2015, some online friends and I noticed a gap in the information being provided to people to better their knowledge of security, privacy, and anonymity in our ever-changing digital world.
 We could find papers, forum posts, and discussion around little bits and pieces but we had to do the searching ourselves and put it all together.
 It really wasn’t suitable for like 75% of the Internet population.
 So in early 2016, I had this idea of writing a paper that would encompass everything related to security, privacy, and anonymity but tailor it to all walks of Internet users; whether that is my 59-year-old grandma, or Edward Snowden like individuals.
 This paper, titled “The Crypto | Paper” resembles the beginning of my alias because it largely a collection of my own personal thoughts, knowledge, and experiences.
 As well, this paper is not going to be something that strikes every individual in a good spot 100% of the time – you WILL disagree with some of what is included and that is perfectly fine.
 We encourage you to submit corrections or give suggestions on how we can improve it.
 A full list of my contact information is available at https://cryptoseb.pw/encrypted and verifiable at https://keybase.io/cryptoseb & https://cryptoseb.pw/verified.
 Email/XMPP = root@cryptoseb.pw Wire = Seb

 **Balockae**
 I decided about 55% of the way through writing that I wanted to bring someone in as a second part who would be able to provide their own input into what is largely a one-sided paper.
 This created some issues because I hadn’t accounted for a second person or co-author so I was writing in first person.
 I would however, like you to meet Blake or @Ba_lock_ae on Twitter.
 We have been friends for a few months now and I figured he would be a great addition to the paper.
 So even though it has been written in first person (using “I”), some of the ideas and additions were his.
 I can’t take all the credit – only about 85% haha.
-You can get in touch with him on Twitter or through email (perdite@protonmail.ch).
-Wire = Hacker
+You can get in touch with him on Twitter or at (perdite@protonmail.ch) or on Wire as @Hacker

+**Bitmarauder**
+As a cypherpunk and wanderer on these here wires, from time to time you will find that my hands feel the need make note of what I've learned in my travels in search for truth and freedom.
+By trade/study I work in infosec.
+My anonymity and privacy when necessary are huge.
+For all you legacy privacy noobs, I can be reached via 'email' at bitmarauder@tuta.io or preferably on bitmessage at BM-NBQJBmcPFrHdwvRnhJJjyP1cS4dFGQ6b and like everyone should have, I'm also on Wire as @bitmarauder :: PGP http://pgp.mit.edu/pks/lookup?op=get&search=0xDCB897EB52F7A0B4

 **Reviewing / Content Editing**
 Originally, I had these high hopes for this paper to get peer-reviewed by some big(ger) name people in the privacy/security industry and even though many of them agreed to take on the task, lives are busy and the paper is 61 pages.
 So I am just going to have to settle with a little more harsh criticism from the public.
 I know there has to be places in here where I am dead wrong or you think I should add/take out something so I encourage you to really speak up if you see the need.
 I intend on publishing an edited version 1-2 months from the initial release.